-C. Hernandez-Garcia,1,a) J. Hansknecht,1) and M. Poelker1)
+C. Hernandez-Garcia a), J. Hansknecht, and M. Poelker

 1Thomas Jefferson National Accelerator Facility, 12000 Jefferson Ave, 23606, Newport News, VA, USA

 Jefferson Lab is constructing a 350 kV DC high voltage photoemission gun that employs a compact inverted-geometry insulator.
 This photogun will be used to produce polarized electron beams at an injector test facility designed to conduct low energy nuclear physics experiments, and to assist the development of new technology that will be employed at the Continuous Electron Beam Accelerator Facility (CEBAF).
 At 350kV bias voltage, the photogun will produce bright beams that are relatively insensitive to space charge forces, and this reduces the complexity of the injector design.
 However, reliable photogun operation at 350 kV necessitates solving serious high voltage problems related to breakdown and field emission.
 This study focuses on developing effective methods to avoid breakdown at the interface between the photogun insulator and the commercial high voltage cable that connects the photogun to the high voltage power supply.
 Three types of inverted insulators were tested, in combination with two electrode configurations.
 Our results indicate that tailoring the conductivity of the insulator material, and/or adding a cathode triple-junction screening electrode, effectively serves to increase the breakdown hold-off voltage from 300kV to more than 375kV.
 Electrostatic field maps suggest these configurations serve to produce a uniform potential gradient across the insulator.